ryndaniels/effective-devops/assignments/assign_1.md

 * add notes taken during the team discussion to skills.md within the repo.
 * update docs/branch.md with the team decided strategy

+## Outcome

+You should have an updated TEAM-repo with

+* updated README with everyone from your team's name and email address
+* forked remote TEAM-repo
+* updated docs/branch.md, skills.md